aycasanli8/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched the DeviceNetworkEvents table for any indication the tor browser was used to establish a connection using any of known tor ports.
-At 2025-11-07T19:23:18.853709Z, an employee on the “threat-hunt-lab” device successfully established a connection to the remote IP address 152.53.34.99 on port 9001.
-The connection was initiated by the process tor.exe, located in the folder c:\users\cyberlearner\desktop\tor browser\browser\torbrowser\tor\tor.exe.
-There were a few other connections to sites over port 443.
+At **2025-11-07T19:23:18.853709Z**, an employee on the “threat-hunt-lab” device successfully established a connection to the remote IP address **152.53.34.99** on port **9001**.
+The connection was initiated by the process **tor.exe**, located in the folder **c:\users\cyberlearner\desktop\tor browser\browser\torbrowser\tor\tor.exe.** There were a few other connections to sites over port **443.**

 **Query used to locate events:**